|Office Nr.||71d, main building, 1st floor|

 |Phone||+41 31 631 49 24|

-After doing a lot of research in Bern, I spend some time as a postdoc in David Wardle´s lab in northern Sweden, where I studied patterns in plant-herbivore interactions along a strong environmental gradient.
-Specifically, I am interested in whether changes in soil fertility also translate into changes in herbivore abundance, diversity and impact, and whether plants are locally adapted to differences in soil fertility and herbivory.
+After doing a lot of research in Bern on invasive and rare species, as well as on the monitoring of endangered plant species in Switzerland, I spend two years as a postdoc in David Wardle´s lab in northern Sweden, where I studied patterns in plant-herbivore interactions along a strong environmental gradient.
+Specifically, I aimed at understanding how biotic interactions vary along abiotic gradients, one of the largest challenges in ecology in times of global change and the ongoing insect die-off.
+Moreover, I investigated whether plants are locally adapted to differences in soil fertility and herbivory.

 Chronosequence island system in northern Sweden: Islands differ in fire history due to lighting strike – some islands are therefore more nutrient rich than others (as fire releases nutrients).
 A cool study system to investigate ecological theories along a soil fertility gradient!

 Collecting insects on an island in northern Sweden.
 Are there more or less herbivores with increasing nutrient concentration in the soil?